CONFIG

 This layer composes with the sandbox (tools.terminal.sandbox): the sandbox is an OS-level boundary (network, filesystem writes outside workspace) that catches what the approval layer misses; approval is user-in-loop for the subset of commands that are legitimately destructive inside the allowed scope.
 Both can be on at once; the approval check runs first so the user sees the prompt before the sandbox has a chance to refuse.

 tools.browser.vision lets the browser(screenshot, question=…) action auto-chain the screenshot into the vision model (tools.read_image.model or the active main model) and return the answer instead of the file path.
 When false (default), screenshot always returns the path and a hint pointing at read_image so the LLM can decide whether to pay for vision per call.
-Useful to turn on in an exploratory profile; keep off in watchdog/gateway profiles so the agent doesn't burn vision tokens silently.
+Useful to turn on in an exploratory profile; keep off in watchdog/unattended profiles so the agent doesn't burn vision tokens silently.

 Image resizing is automatic: any image whose longer edge exceeds 1568 px (Anthropic's recommended bound) is downscaled before base64-encoding to the model.
 Vision-model cost scales with resolution — a 4K screenshot costs ~9× more tokens than its 1568-px version for the same content.
 Aspect ratio is preserved, PNG-with-alpha stays PNG, everything else rounds-trips through JPEG q=85.
 SVG (vector) is skipped.
 Not a knob — it is a fixed constant (alpi.tools.read_image.MAX_EDGE).